My culture insists on virginity: did I break my hymen with masturbation?

 Virginity isn't a medical condition: in other words, it has nothing to do with body parts or how yours may look or be.
 In medical reference books, we won't find a definition of virginity like we'll find for dermatitis or a given nerve or muscle, because virginity is neither a medical condition nor is it anatomical (a body part).

-Those who think virginity is about the hymen, or that the hymen can show us who has and has not been sexual need to understand that that is simply not an accurate measure of who has or has not had sex, and the idea that it is is very outdated, and based on ignorance of women's bodies.
+Those who think virginity is about the hymen, or that the hymen can show us who has and has not been sexual need to understand that that is simply not an accurate measure of who has or has not had sex, and the idea that it is is very outdated, and based on ignorance of bodies.
 The hymen -- now called the corona -- is folds of thin, flexible membrane just inside the vaginal opening most have at birth.
 It gradually wears away over time through puberty and adulthood (through our normal vaginal discharges, menstruation, because of hormones, physical activity and yes, also with vaginal sexual activities), with or without any kind of sex.
 For sure, vaginal sex can speed up that process, but most people who have had vaginal sex once or twice will often still have at least some of their hymen.
-There are even women who have given birth with parts of their hymen still remaining before a delivery (birth), and still remaining after delivery.
-Even when a woman's hymen is mostly worn away, small bits of it always remain.
+There are even people who have given birth with parts of their hymen still remaining before a delivery (birth), and still remaining after delivery.
+Even when a hymen is mostly worn away, small bits of it always remain.

-The hymen also actually doesn't usually "break" at all, nor do most women bleed with first-time intercourse from a "broken" hymen.
+The hymen also actually doesn't usually "break" at all, nor do most people with vaginas bleed with first-time intercourse from a "broken" hymen.
 In other words, it is not usually all there, then through one action is all open, unless someone gets a severe genital injury or someone is forcibly raped, or has a partner for intercourse who is exceptionally rough with them.
 Even in those cases it won't often "break" though parts of it may get torn in ways it would not otherwise.
 Instead, it gradually wears away, like water wears away the surface of a rock over time.
 But I can absolutely assure you that getting excited and chatting did not have any impact on your hymen.

 Of course, the tricky part when it comes to a realistic conception of the vagina is convincing other people, particularly in cultures or communities where that idea is still pervasive and part of traditions (for instance, they may do Kukari ki Rasam in your area), and where the truth about female bodies is kept secret or rarely discussed.
 However, even in cultures where this idea can still be widespread, there are people questioning and opposing it and other dubious, sexist or harmful ideas about or approaches to virginity.
 For instance, in India, your National Commission for Women very recently questioned an action that was based in virginity beliefs and ideals.
 And international human rights organizations like Amnesty International -- made of people of all cultures -- have also spoken out in the past about virginity "tests" performed in some areas, particularly when performed publicly and/or by force.